top of page

 USER INTERVIEW

-We found that our users value assessing higher-order thinking and are excited about the possibility of AI, but caustiousness around the integrity of AI-driven assessment still exist.
+In our initial interview, we found that our users value assessing higher-order thinking and are excited about the possibility of AI, but caustiousness around the integrity of AI-driven assessment still exist.

 Group 140 (1).png

-USER PERSONAS
+USER PERSONA

-JOURNEY MAP
+USER JOURNEY MAP

 image 342.png